Jim-Duke/bumbyextras/Source/B-001/README.md

    In Paths of Truth and Grace.

 3. When I walk through the Shades of Death,
-   The Presence is my Stay;
+   Thy Presence is my Stay;
    A Word of thy supporting Breath
    Drives all my Fears away.